Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties

 \subtitle{IV.
 Type Ia supernovae: \naid\ line strength relating to external material and intrinsic properties}

 { Instituto de Astrof\'isica e Ci\^encias do Espaço, Faculdade de Ci\^encias, Universidade de Lisboa, Ed.
 C8, Campo Grande, 1749-016 Lisbon, Portugal\\ \and Institut d'Estudis Espacials de Catalunya (IEEC), Edifici RDIT, Campus UPC, 08860 Castelldefels (Barcelona), Spain\\ \and Institute of Space Sciences (ICE, CSIC), Campus UAB, Carrer de Can Magrans, s/n, E-08193 Barcelona, Spain \and CENTRA, Instituto Superior Técnico, Universidade de Lisboa, Av.
-Rovisco Pais 1, 1049-001 Lisboa, Portugal \and European Southern Observatory, Alonso de C\'ordova 3107, Casilla 19, Santiago, Chile } \abstract { Type Ia supernovae (SNe~Ia) are thermonuclear runaways in certain white dwarfs in binary systems.
+Rovisco Pais 1, 1049-001 Lisboa, Portugal \and European Southern Observatory, Alonso de C\'ordova 3107, Casilla 19, Santiago, Chile } \abstract { Type Ia supernovae (SNe~Ia) are thermonuclear runaways of some white dwarfs in binary systems.
 They have been extensively studied, yet their progenitor and explosion mechanisms remain poorly understood.
-We study a large sample of SNe~Ia comparing the narrow interstellar absorption features in their spectra with various photometric and spectroscopic supernova properties, as well as with environmental characteristics.
-We find that the sodium absorption is significantly stronger in younger, more star-forming and more centrally located SNe~Ia, as expected.
-However, we also show that there is a strong dependence on intrinsic properties that is independent of the environment.
-In fact, we find strong evidence for two environmental SN~Ia populations, an old and a young one, with the young population showing significantly different distributions of sodium strength when divided according to the \sii\ ejecta velocity, nebular velocity, extinction, $E(B-V)$, and reddening curve, $R_V$.
-Performing a clustering of the SNe~Ia, we recover an old population of SNe with low extinction and normal ejecta velocity, while we confirm that the young population can be subdivided into a group of highly-extincted, high-velocity SNe~Ia with much stronger blueshifted sodium absorption, and another of low-extincted, normal-velocity objects with little sodium absorption.
-We interpret this relation of intervening material with intrinsic properties as evidence for the young SN~Ia population, occurring in young and star-forming environments, to have asymmetric radiation that interacts with nearby material, and whose observables depend thus on the viewing angle.
+We study a large sample of SNe~Ia comparing the narrow interstellar absorption features in their spectra with various photometric and spectroscopic supernova properties, as well as environmental characteristics.
+The sodium absorption is significantly stronger in younger, more star-forming and more centrally located SNe~Ia, as expected.
+However, we also show that there is a relation with intrinsic properties that is independent of the environment.
+In fact, there is substantial evidence for two environmental SN~Ia populations, an old and a young one, with the young population showing significantly different distributions of sodium strength when divided according to the \sii\ ejecta velocity, nebular velocity, extinction, $E(B-V)$, and reddening curve, $R_V$.
+Performing a clustering of the SNe~Ia, we recover an old population of SNe with low extinction and normal ejecta velocity, while the young population can indeed be subdivided into a group of highly-extincted, high-velocity SNe~Ia with much stronger blueshifted sodium absorption, and another of low-extincted, normal-velocity objects with little sodium absorption.
+We interpret this relation of intervening material with intrinsic properties as evidence for the young SN~Ia population, occurring in young and star-forming environments, to have asymmetric radiation that interacts with nearby material, and whose observables depend on the viewing angle.
 Finally, we show that the cosmological mass-step is consistent with these populations.}

 \keywords{supernovae: general, ISM: lines and bands, dust} \authorrunning{Gonz\'alez-Gait\'an, Guti\'errez et al.} \titlerunning{SN narrow lines in SNe~Ia}